xuthus83/pigallery2/MANPAGE.md

 Meta cli options:
---help                           prints this manual --config-path                    sets the config file location --config-attachDefs              prints the defaults to the config file --config-attachDesc              prints description to the config file --config-rewrite-cli             updates the config file with the options from cli switches --config-rewrite-env             updates the config file with the options from environmental variables
+--help                           prints this manual --config-path                    sets the config file location --config-attachState             prints the value state (default, readonly, volatile, etc..) to the config file --config-attachDesc              prints description to the config file --config-rewrite-cli             updates the config file with the options from cli switches --config-rewrite-env             updates the config file with the options from environmental variables